-She purchased “days of the week” clothes tags for all her kids and has them pick their outfits out for the whole week on Sunday.
-Genius!
+She purchased “days of the week” clothes tags for all her kids and they choose their outfits for the whole week on Sunday.

 I’ll print my own!

-I figured while I was creating my own clothes tags I might as well share some free printables so YOU can print your own “days of the week” tags at home for free too!
+I figured while I was creating my own clothes tags I might as well share some free printables so YOU can print your own “days of the week” tags at home too!

 What do you think of these?
 I even added cute motivational sayings.
 After all, kids need all the help they can get these days right!